cnyuanh/malaria_mitogenome/SamplingTest/README.md

 ./quality.sh
 ```

-If the results is negative, you can run the process again at a higher rate
+If the results is negative, you can run the process again at a higher rate.
+If the message is positive, use Results/Scores.csv and directory Def\_Assembly to perform the assemblies.

 ```
 rate=0.05